k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 <td valign="top"><p><h5>Path</h5></p></td>
 <td valign="top">
 <p>Enable overriding the URL path of a web service.</p>
-Note that in case more than a single web service has the same path, the deployment will fail.<br>
+Note that in case where more than a single web service has the same path, the deployment will fail.<br>
 For Graphit <studio>and Java function it is done via the Properties Panel.</studio>, <web>where for Java function it is done using the path property of the @webservice annotation.</web><br>
 </td>
 </tr>